Getting Started With Your Orthodontic Treatment

 - Loose Bracket: Slide any loose bracket or brace off the wire.
 You may use fingernail clippers that have been washed and sterilized with rubbing alcohol.

-- Lost Separator: Call our office to see if a replacement is needed.
+- Lost Separator: Call one of our orthodontist offices to see if a replacement is needed.

 - Sore Teeth: Tylenol, Motrin, or Advil are all good options for orthodontic tooth discomfort.
 You also may want to try a heating pad to reduce jaw soreness.